-Attention Event Planners!
-If you want to protect your event from unexpected problems, we encourage you to include this protective language in all your event contracts.
+Additionally, if you want to protect your event from unexpected problems, we encourage you to include protective language in all your event contracts:

 Model Protective Language for Event Contracts

 Excused non-performance language and how it can protect your organization

 Most excused non-performance and force majeure clauses protect organizations from so-called “acts of God.”
 However, an increasing number of these clauses include language that indemnifies organizations for meeting cancellations caused by labor disputes.
 Such language has been successfully used by many organizations for this purpose.
 The following clause can help protect the group in case of labor dispute: